 The SWOT analysis is critical for sustaining your small business as business process automation would.
 Unfortunately, several small business owners think SWOT analysis is for business analysts and economists alone.

 However, SWOT analysis is essential for optimizing your small business, especially if you hope to diversify or expand your business structures.
-Whether you are just starting or are an experienced entrepreneur, you need the SWOT analysis to make the most of your venture.

 What is the SWOT Analysis?

-The SWOT analysis is a systematic approach to analyzing the current state of your business.
-In addition, it helps you make future analyses for more profitability.
-It works by helping you see the truth about your business’s present condition, analyzing your strengths, weaknesses, opportunities, and threats.
 Essentially, it gives you an overall picture of all internal and external factors that influence your business.
 In this way, you can maximize your strengths and opportunities while minimizing your weaknesses and threats.

 When should you conduct a SWOT Analysis?

-Ideally, you should conduct a SWOT analysis at the start of your business or before launching/ going public.
-After the initial investigation, you should update it for your small business every year.
+After the initial investigation, you should update this essential strategic planning tool for your small business every year, adapting to new markets and external opportunities to enhance your loyal customer base.
 Perhaps at the start of the year or the end as a form of evaluation.

 For instance, if your competitors have switched to generating online pay stubs for their employees or generating online invoices for customers, you might consider it a factor during your study.
-It could be a potential threat to your business’s survival.
-Also, relevant business data like financial documents; your 1099 forms as an entrepreneur can assist you in your analysis.

 What does the SWOT Analysis mean as an activity?